Mmpuskas/CryptocurrencyNetworkingProject/README.md

 # Simplified bitcoin project

-The focus of this project was on the networking aspects of the client/server and peer-to-peer relationships of a cryptocurrency. src/client.c and src/server.c are the main source files.
+The focus of this project was on the networking aspects of the client/server and peer-to-peer relationships of a cryptocurrency.
+The crypto aspects of cryptocurrencies were left out to maintain the focus.

 # How to use
 To compile: